Crashedmind/openstem.com-gatsby-material-UI/README.md

 # Under the Hood

 ## Now
 The site uses a [JAMstack](https://jamstack.org/).
-A JAMstack is used “a modern web development architecture based on client-side JavaScript, reusable APIs, and prebuilt Markup.”
+A JAMstack is used “a modern web development architecture based on client-side JavaScript, reusable APIs, and prebuilt Markup.”:
+- JAM
-- Javascript: React client side
+  - Javascript: React client side.
+    - React-Material-UI: for a standard look and feel
   - APIs: GraphQL
-- Markup: Gatsby

-Specifically:
-- [Gatsby-Material-Starter](https://github.com/Vagr9K/gatsby-material-starter) is the starting point:
   - Markup: [Gatsby](https://github.com/gatsbyjs/gatsby/) for ServerSideRendering - with content stored in GitHub.
 Gatsby is a React-based Static Site Generator - that uses GraphQL to pull data - from GitHub in this case.
-  - React-Material-UI: for a standard look and feel
+- [Gatsby-Material-Starter](https://github.com/Vagr9K/gatsby-material-starter) is the starting point
 - Hosting is on Netlify - free personal unlimited!
 - NetlifyCMS was added for WYSIWYG editing - and staged release.